Michael1313/PiCNC/README.md

 # PiCNC
-Raspberry pi CNC machine.<br>
+<p>Raspberry pi CNC machine.</p>
-This project consist of three parts: PiCNC main program, PiCNCEngraver for engrave bitmap images and PiCNCServer for controlling machine from mobile phone over wifi.
+<p>This project consist of three parts: PiCNC main program, PiCNCEngraver for engrave bitmap images and PiCNCServer for controlling machine from mobile phone over wifi.</p>
-Each this part interacts whith kernel module that directly manage stepper motors over his drivers.
+<p>Each this part interacts whith kernel module that directly manage stepper motors over his drivers.</p>
-All this programs written and tested only on raspberry pi 3 model B
+<p>All this programs written and tested only on raspberry pi 3 model B.</p>